zenorocha/liferay-learn/docs/dxp/7.x/en/getting-started/introduction-to-the-admin-account.md

 # Introduction to the Admin Account

 The Admin user is created by default in any new installation of Liferay DXP and has full permissions to modify every facet of a Liferay DXP instance.
-The Admin user can create, modify, and delete sites, pages, users, accounts, catalogs and products, and perform all store and site administrative tasks.
+The Admin user can create, modify, and delete Sites, Users, pages, and perform all Site administrative tasks.

 ## Accessing Liferay DXP as the Admin User